 Collaborating with Terry and Novak, Faulkner helps make major decisions regarding the singers’ activities day to day.
 “That was important for me when asked what I wanted in the job.
 The physical presence of all three of us here, seeing the singers on a daily basis, is very important.”
 Faulkner is also part of the decision-making panel at the final auditions.
 Looking at the artists she’s guided from beginning to end of their time at Lyric, "we're investing a great deal in each and every one of our artists from the moment they arrive to their final day.
 Our goal is for them to leave with representation and a fairly full season of engagements.”

-Other important performance opportunities include Grant Park Music Festival concerts; the Harris Theater’s Beyond the Aria series, in which Ensemble members perform alongside with Lyric stars; and the WFMT broadcast recital series, the only such series in the world, which gives singers an invaluable chance to develop the non-operatic side of their performing.
+Other important performance opportunities include concerts with the Grant Park Music Festival and Civic Orchestra of Chicago; the Harris Theater's Beyond the Aria series, in which Ensemble members perform alongside Lyric stars; and the WFMT broadcast recital series, the only such series in the world, which gives singers an invaluable chance to develop the non-operatic side of their performing.

 Faulkner, Novak, and Terry hear singers in scheduled auditions in New York and Chicago, but many come to their attention via their own contacts.
-About three years ago, recalls Faulkner, “my student, Michael Fabiano [Rodolfo in Lyric’s La bohème this season], was singing in San Francisco when this kid came up to him in the opera house.
+Faulkner recalls a memory with a student from a few years ago; “My student, Michael Fabiano, was singing in San Francisco when this kid came up to him in the opera house.
 Michael generously heard him sing and texted me that he was great.
 Then Renée Fleming told us how wonderful this young tenor was.
 That was good enough for us!”
-After participating in the final auditions, Mario Rojas was invited to join the program – he’s currently a second-year Ensemble member.
+After participating in the final auditions, Mario Rojas was invited to join the program in 2017.